ttlion/sdtDBN/README.md

 ## Previous Work - tDBNs

 The tDBN implementation is a Java program that creates a Dynamic Bayesian Network (DBN) from user multivariate longitudinal data, having polynomial time complexity in the number of attributes and observations.
-The complete implementation and functionalities of tDBN are publicly available [here](http://josemonteiro.github.io/tDBN/), being the Theorical background of tDBN explained in the following article:
+The complete implementation and functionalities of tDBN are publicly available [here](http://josemonteiro.github.io/tDBN/), being the Theoretical background of tDBN explained in the following article:

 >José L Monteiro, Susana Vinga, and Alexandra M Carvalho.